 MYTH #1: Untreated Fibroids Will Keep On Growing

 Some fibroids, if left alone, will keep on growing.
-In fact, some women who have delayed fibroid treatment ended up with fibroids the size of a nine-month-old fetus.
+In fact, some women who delay fibroid treatment end up with fibroids the size of a nine-month-old fetus.
+Or with 236 different growths, like this woman from Bengaluru.
 But that is not always the case.
 Many women with fibroids will not even realize it, because their tumors are tiny, stable in size, and cause no symptoms.
 Other fibroids may grow to a certain point and then stop growing altogether.
 And, on rare occasions, some fibroids will rupture, creating a medical emergency.

 Fibroids that aren’t causing symptoms may not require any form of treatment, especially if you’ve completed your family or have no interest in becoming pregnant.
 If your fibroids are causing symptoms like heavy bleeding, severe pain or fertility problems, you’ll likely want to seek treatment, but surgeries like myomectomies (removal of the fibroid) or hysterectomies (removal of the uterus) are not your only options.

-If you’ve decided to treat your fibroids, you may be able to undergo Uterine Fibroid Embolization (UFE), a minimally invasive treatment option that shrinks your fibroids over time by blocking the blood flow to them.
-Not everyone is a candidate, but if you are looking for a treatment option with little down time and no hospital stays, it’s worth exploring with your interventional radiologist.
+If you’ve decided to treat your fibroids, you may be able to undergo Uterine Fibroid Embolization (UFE), a minimally invasive treatment option that shrinks your fibroids over time by blocking their blood flow.
+Not everyone is a candidate, but if you are looking for a treatment option with little downtime and no hospital stays, it’s worth exploring with your interventional radiologist.

 Nonsurgical fibroid treatments, like UFE, are sometimes an option.
 And some other treatment options, like progesterone-based pills or shots, or certain birth controls, can lessen fibroid symptoms like heavy bleeding.
 Some drugs may even help shrink your fibroids over time, but the benefits will disappear as soon as you get off the meds.
 Additionally, several fibroid medications have recently been connected to other, more serious, health complications